JeanCarletta/HeatHack-Tech-Guide/wifi-sequence/connect-base-station.md

  On a phone or tablet, then find your wifi settings.
 You can access them through the settings icon (a gear) on your home screen or by searching.

-In larger spaces, the radio works best if the arrow on the outside of the sensor unit points towards the hub.